soberwp/controller/README.md

 # Controller

-WordPress plugin to enable a basic controller when using Blade with [Sage 9](https://roots.io/sage/).
+WordPress plugin to enable a controller when using Blade with [Sage 9](https://roots.io/sage/).

 ## Installation